 The following tuition refund procedures apply to students who withdraw or are dismissed from the institution, change status from full time to part time, or reduce hours as a part-time student.

 Voluntary withdrawal process

-Students who withdraw completely from the college initiate the process by contacting their academic adviser and graduate program director.
+Students who withdraw completely from the college initiate the process by contacting their academic advisor and graduate program director.
+The Office of Graduate and Continuing Studies will oversee the official withdrawal process.

 Pro-rated refund policies